backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ElasticBeanstalk Docker.md

 	- *Load Balancer* (in high availability mode)
 	- Task definitions and execution
 - Requires a config `Dockerrun.aws.json (v2)` at the **root of source code**
+	- It should be a JSON file only it cannot be a YAML file.
 - `Dockerrun.aws.json` is used to *generate the ECS task definition*.
 - Your **Docker images must be pre-built** and stored in ECR for example.